benjamin-heasly/proceed/docs/source/installation.rst

 pip
 ---

-Proceed itself is not yet available on `PyPI <https://pypi.org/>`_.
+Proceed itself is available on `PyPI <https://pypi.org/project/proceed/>`_.
-When it is, this will be the recommended way to install Proceed:
+This is the recommended way to install Proceed:

 .. code-block:: console

-  $ pip install proceed # TODO
+  $ pip install proceed

 git and pip
 -----------